viglesiasce/continuous-delivery-spinnaker-gke/labs/building-container-images.md

 # Building the Docker Image

 In this lab, we'll use a build trigger to connect Google Source Repository to Google Container Registry.
-After this module, whenever we tag an image for release, we'll kick off a spinnaker deployment.
+After this module, whenever we tag an image for release, we'll automatically kick off a spinnaker deployment.

 ## Creating your Source Code Repository
 1. Download the source code: